shi-hui/baidu-ife-2017/README.md

 # baidu-ife-2017
-this repository is used to work for Baidu IFE in 2017.
+This repository is used to work for Baidu IFE in 2017.